scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     request (once its downloaded) as its first parameter

     ``method`` is a string with the HTTP method of this request

+    ``meta`` is a dict containing the initial values for the :attr:`Request.meta` attribute.
+If passed, the dict will be shallow copied.

     ``body`` is a string containing the request body or None if the request doesn't contain a body (ex.
 GET requests)